tommymarshall/layouts-with-views/README.md

 Since the rendering engine is PHP, you can utilize any control structures and operators you like.

+## Setup

+Crack open `config/config.php` and review the settings.
+By default, LwV expects to be in the root of whatever URL it is being accessed from.
+If LwV is in a sub-directory (domain.com/layout), set the `base_dir` configuration to `layout`

 ## Getting Started

 ### Retrieving a View